telerik/maui-docs/controls/slideview/overview.md

 * UI Virtualization&mdash;SlideView supports UI Virtualization which processes only the visual elements that are loaded in the currently selected, the previous, and the next view.
 This speeds up the loading time, thus enhancing the UI performance.

+* [Infinite Scrolling]({%slug slideview-scrolling%})&mdash;through the `OverScrollMode` property allows to repeating the views when the user reaches the last view.

+* [Navigation]({%slug slideview-interaction%})&mdash;The SlideView control provides two ways for navigation through the items-with navigation buttons or through the pips.

 ## Next Steps

 - [Getting Started with Telerik UI for .NET MAUI SlideView]({%slug slideview-getting-started%})